 In life, we all like to strive for balance.
-We talk about balanced diet, balance between work and pleasure, exercise and rest… Balance is a state of harmony between several opposing forces.
-It brings a sense of pleasure and contentment.
+We talk about a balanced diet, balance between work and pleasure, and exercise and rest.

 - One-sided head tilt

 - Loss of balance and wavering

 - Inability to assess the speed of movement

 - Peripheral nerve reflexes are usually normal